Introduction

 This manual is about Upmpdcli, a combined UPnP Media Renderer and Media Server program.

-The two functions, as Renderer or Server, are completely independant, and any instance can be configured to run as one, or the other, or both.
+The two functions, as Renderer or Server, are completely independent, and any instance can be configured to run as one, or the other, or both.
 The reason that they are implemented in a single program is mostly historical, and also justified by the shared UPnP libraries.
 In any case, if you are only interested in one aspect, you can completely ignore the sections of this document which deal with the other.

 For its Media Renderer function, upmpdcli uses the great Music Player Daemon (mpd) for audio stream processing. upmpdcli itself never touches the audio stream, which goes directly from its origin to mpd.